dandisy/webcore/README.md

     sudo nano .env

-Again copy and paste in terminal, and hit Enter key
+Again copy and paste in terminal line by line, and hit Enter key

     php artisan key:generate

     php artisan migrate --seed

-then get it all on browser,
+then get it all on your favorite browser,

 ### Todo